rajharkar/angularFireQuickDemo/README.md

 # angularFireQuickDemo
 From David East's Tutorial.
-You can see a live demo here: https://angularfiredemo-575a1.firebaseapp.com/
+You can see a live version of the application here: https://angularfiredemo-575a1.firebaseapp.com/

 ## Database setup